willcosgrove/duly_noted/DOCS.md

 `meta_fields`: An array of fields to retrieve from the meta hash.
 If not specified, the entire hash will be grabbed.
 Fields will be converted to strings, because redis converts all hash keys and values to strings.

-`ref_id`: If you need to reference the metric later, perhaps to add more metadata later on, you can set a reference id that you can use to update the metric.
-The `ref_id` must be unique across `metric_name`s.

-`editable_for`: If you want to clear `ref_id`s out, you can set the metric to only be editable for a certain amount of time.  `editable_for` is defined in seconds.
-After that amount of time, you will no longer be able to edit the meta data, and you may use that `ref_id` again.
-By default, `ref_id`s never expire.

 `time_start`: The start of the time range to grab the data from.  **Important:**  `time_start` should always be the time farthest in the past.

 `time_end`: The end of the time range to grab the data from.  **Important:** `time_end` should always be the time closest to the present.